 In Science, children have been navigating a new website and using their typing skills to create word clouds.
 Their objective was to use key words from their learning about why NASA explore Space.
 They enjoyed using their ICT skills to demonstrate their scientific understanding.

-Continuous Provision and ICT
+Continuous Provision and Computing

 We are the West Wakefield Schools' APP Challenge Champions - Follow this link to find out more!